Continued from part 15

 Similarly, to understand and embrace Gyana, we need a receptive mind and stones of discipline and applications to preserve it.

-Without going into detail, this stanza says that the teacher gave him the Gyana and explained to him how to expand it with practice and discipline.
+This Shloka says that the teacher gave him the Gyana and explained how to expand and use it with constant practice and discipline.

 Nachiketa, the young seeker, repeated it precisely as it was, and Yama was extremely pleased with his new young student.